 Overview: Resource quotas and why they matter in Terra

-In the Google Cloud, resource quotas limit how many resources, such as central processing units (CPUs and GPUs) and persistent disks (PDs), can be used by a single Google project at any given time.
+Google Cloud resource quotas limit how many resources can be used by a single Google project at any given time.
+GCP resources consumed in Terra include central processing units (CPUs and GPUs) and persistent disks (PDs).

 Why does Google have resource quotas?